imtayadeway/imtayadeway.github.io/_drafts/2018-02-17-getting-clojure-review.md

 And it has not disappointed.
-I am so happy that all the elements of Olsen's style are present - his gentle humor, his writing with compassion for the learner, knowing what to leave out, what to illustrate and to explain deeper, even if you think you know it.
-There are examples that are made up yet so much more compelling than most (it's hard to find ones that solve real problems and that are sufficiently complex).
-There are lots of details on *why* you might want to use a particular thing, or more importantly, why you might not want to, aka "staying out of trouble".
-And there are examples of real Clojure in use, often pulled from the Clojure source itself, that not only illustrate but give me the confidence to dive in myself.
+I am so happy that all the elements of Olsen's style are present - his gentle humor, his writing with compassion for the learner.
+He knows what to leave out and what to explain deeper, to illustrate, even if you think you know it.
+There are examples that contrived yet so much more compelling than most (it's hard to formulate new examples that are sufficiently complex yet small and interesting enough to sustain interest).
+There are lots of details on *why* you might want to use a particular thing, or more importantly, why you might not want to - in Olsen's words "staying out of trouble" - details that are so vital to writing good, idiomatic code in whatever language.
+And there are examples of real Clojure in use, often pulled from the Clojure source itself, that not only illustrate but give me the confidence to dive in myself, something that wouldn't have occurred to me by myself.

-It seems strangely ironic that *Getting Clojure* isn't the book I wanted way back then, but is the book that I need now.
-It is not a book for beginners, though I did enjoy going over the earlier chapters, cementing knowledge along the way, forming a new narrative that keeps the things I don't need to know at arms length, while emphasising/giving me the tools to ... find out more.
+It seems strangely ironic that *Getting Clojure* isn't the book I wanted way back when I first heard about it, but is the book that I need now.
+It is not a book for beginners, though I did enjoy going over the earlier chapters, cementing knowledge along the way, forming new narratives that simplify the surface area of the language while giving me everything I need to know to find out more.
+And it gave me the confidence to dive way deeper than I thought would be comfortable.
+Olsen encourages you to write your own Lisp implementation while looking at the core of Clojure's.
+I went ahead and did this and am so glad that I did - I feel like I have gained a much deeper understanding of computer programs in general, something that may have been lacking in my not coming from a Computer Science background.